auroranou/civic-fix/README.md

 #Civic Fix
+This project is inspired by the time a streetlight went out on my intersection for two weeks.
+Civic Fix is a 311-type service that allows users in DC to email government agencies and non-profits as well as post public service announcements.
 View the site in action [here](https://frozen-spire-4358.herokuapp.com/home).

-Note: All emails are currently sent to me.
+Note: All emails are currently sent to me because spamming the government is probably illegal.

 ##Technologies Used
 + Ruby 2.1.4